thingenious/eva/docs/client-examples.md

             receivedComplete = true;
         });

-        await client.sendMessage('Hello EVE!
+        await client.sendMessage('Hello EVA!
 This is a test message.');

         // Wait for response
         await new Promise(resolve => {